 We'll provide a complete instruction set for this configuration, but if you have the Zoom, you may want to try it both with and without an external mic.
 The ONLY differences between these instructions and using the Zoom H4N alone, involve putting the windscreen over the external mic instead of the built-in mics, plugging the external mic into the Zoom, and pushing the correct mic button on the front of the Zoom.
 Other than that, it's exactly the same process.

 Open the right side panel and insert the SD memory card.
-The SD card in the link above is a 16GB card, which should be good for about 15 hours of recording at the quality settings recommended here.
-Larger and smaller cards will also work.
+The SD card in the link above is a 32GB card, which should be good for about 30 hours of recording at the quality settings recommended here.
+WARNING: cards larger than 32GB will not work in the Zoom devices.
+Smaller cards will, but with proportionately reduced recording time.

 Set the date and time the first time you use the Zoom, at daylight savings time changes, if the batteries are removed for an extended time, or if you ever notice the date or time is off.
 To do this, press the Menu button on the right side of the Zoom, right below the wheel (note that turning the wheel scrolls between menu items, pressing the wheel like a button selects the current menu item, pressing the Menu button again goes back to the prior level):